 Takoradi, Nov.
 8, GNA - The Deputy Western Regional Minister, Mrs Gifty Eugenia Kusi, has encouraged members of the reconstituted Western Region Peace Council to avail themselves for training in Alternative Dispute Resolution (ADR)to enable them execute their mandate effectively.

-She said the training in ADR would enhance their work as peace promoters, mediators and facilitators and also serve as a source of employment for them in their retirement.
+She said the training in ADR would enhance their work as peace promoters, mediators and facilitators as well as serve as a source of employment for them in their retirement.

-She said the Regional Coordinating Council was prepared to sponsor the training cost of the Council members considering the important role peace played in nation building and development, and hinted that the needed funds would be sourced to facilitate the training.
+She said the Regional Coordinating Council was prepared to sponsor the training cost of Council members considering the important role peace played in nation building and development and hinted that the needed funds would be sourced to facilitate the training.

-The Deputy Western Regional Minister pointed out that conflicts existed in all societies at all times and needed not necessarily be negative or destructive, however when they were violent the resultant cost were in calculable and must therefore be prevented.
+The Deputy Western Regional Minister pointed out that conflict existed in all societies at all times and needed not necessarily be negative or destructive, however, “when they are violent, the resultant cost are in calculable and that must be prevented”, she added.

 Mrs Kusi said though the country was widely acknowledged as one of the peaceful countries in Africa, the country was fraught with numerous chieftaincy and land disputes.